Three lessons from Europe’s response to Ukrainian migration

 Communications Officer

-Mireia Faro Sarrats is the communications officer at the European Council on Foreign Relations, based in the Madrid office.
+Mireia Faro Sarrats is the communications officer at the European Council on Foreign Relations.

 She holds a BA degree in journalism from the Universitat Ramon Llull – Blanquerna and an MA in human rights, democracy and globalisation, from the Open University of Catalunya.